maxsean/Sprovo/README.md

 * Mentors cannot alter grades and statistics of students who are not assigned to them.

 ## ToDo

+### User Password Reset
+Right now, password reset relies on Devise's controllers and views (try url: '<domain name>/users/sign_in' and '<domain name>//users/password/new).
+For better user experience, make this compatible with the javascript front end.

 ### Unit and Feature Tests
 There is a lack of unit and feature tests that needs to be addressed.
 The Rspec and Capybara tests are stored in `/spec` and the Jasmine-Enzyme tests are stored in `/app/javascript/react/test`